 After a spirited two nights, and an opening set by SoDown, STS9 came out to an intro that sounded like a man running through a video game, but ascended into a beat dropping dance party called “Sun, Moon, & Stars” off of that new album.
 The Fillmore Auditorium in Denver was already in stride and fancying their latest dance moves.
-This went into “Breathe In,” which was followed by “Walk to the Light,” that slowly and methodically maintained the themed journey.
+This went into “Breathe In,” which was followed by “Walk to the Light,” which slowly and methodically maintained the themed journey.
 The energy produced by drummer Zach Velmer is always one of my favorite parts of an STS9 show.
 But this time, from the photo pit, I was able to zero in on all of the fills and gentle additions of keyboardist David Phipps.
 After Alana Rocklin, whom I always love listening to slapped “Tap-In” and “Love Don’t Terrorize,” they played a classic pair of STS9 songs, “Glogli > Instantly.”
-The first set ended with “…And Some Are Angels” and “Crystal Instrument,” which either had a Bill Wither’s “Lovely Day” tease in it, or else sounds very much like the chorus of the song.
+The first set ended with “…And Some Are Angels” and “Crystal Instrument,” which either had a Bill Wither’s “Lovely Day” tease in it or else sounds very much like the chorus of the song.

 The second set started with countdown to the New Year starting at eight and then going into “Vapors > Only Light Remains > Vapors > Oil and Water > F Word.”
 The party got turned up when the band went into the wah bass slappy disco “Get Loud.”
 “Water > Oil & Water” slowed things down a bit until the captivating conclusion of the set with “Orbital” and “World Go Round,” which was a brilliant display of lighting engineer Saxton Waller’s continued luminescent genius.